GLOBAL MARKETS-Dollar, yields, stocks all cool their jets

 Financial markets briefly turned "risk-off" in late U.S. trade on Friday following news that a Chinese Navy warship had seized a U.S. underwater drone in international waters in the South China Sea.

-The diplomatic incident appears to have been resolved for now after the two countries said on Saturday that China would return the drone.
+The diplomatic incident appears to have been resolved for now after the two countries said on Saturday that China will return the drone.

 MR FOREX, MR BOND

-In bonds the 10-year U.S. Treasuries yield stood at 2.58 percent in Europe on Monday, down almost two basis points on the day but still close to its two-year high of 2.641 percent touched on Thursday.
+In bonds the 10-year U.S. Treasuries yield stood at 2.58 percent in Europe on Monday, down a basis point on the day but still close to its two-year high of 2.641 percent touched on Thursday.

 It has risen almost 100 basis points from the low in the hours immediately after the Nov.
 8 U.S. election.
-That surge, and the Federal Reserve's interest rate hike last week, have pushed the dollar sharply higher of late.
+That surge, and the Federal Reserve's interest rate hike last week, have pushed the dollar sharply higher lately.

 The dollar's index against a trade-weighted basket of six major currencies jumped to a 14-year high of 103.56 last week although it gave up some gains on Monday.